Yes, you read that right.

 And so one afternoon, we prepped an 18-inch ceramic pot with a few inches of soil and placed the frozen placenta on top of it.
 We said a few words of gratitude, covered the placenta with several more inches of soil, and finished potting up the orange tree.

-It hangs out in our courtyard with all the other container citrus, and has been thriving the past few weeks.
+It hung out in our courtyard with all the other container citrus, and has been thriving the past couple years.
 We can’t wait for the day it starts blooming!